rorywalsh/CsoundUnity/Documentation~/environment_variables.md

 New in **CsoundUnity** 3.2.0, it is now possible to set the **Csound** *Environment Variables* independently for each **CsoundUnity** instance in your scene.
 You can use the *Environment Variables* to set the directories where **Csound** will look for specific files.
 Those files include *audio* files (in any format supported by **Csound**), *sound font* files, *hrtf* files, but also plugins and other formats.
 See the [Csound Environment Variables Page](https://csound.com/docs/manual/CommandEnvironment.html) from the **Csound** manual for more information.

+> For an overview of all the ways to load external files into Csound — including this one, plus the AudioClip-based mechanisms — see [Loading external files](loading_external_files.md).

 You can add as many Environment Variables as you want.
 Be aware that a duplicated setting (same Platform and same Type) will cause the second setting in the list to be picked.